Yandex Cloud

 11. Under Network settings, select:

-• Cloud network for the cluster.
-If you do not have a network, click Create network to create one:
+• Cloud network for cluster deployment.
+If there are no networks in the list, click Create network to create one:

-1. In the window that opens, specify the network name and select the folder to host the network.
+1. In the window that opens, specify the network name and select the folder where it will be created.

-2. Optionally, enable the Create subnets setting to automatically create subnets in all availability zones.
+2. Optionally, check Create subnets to automatically create subnets in all availability zones.

 3. Click Create network.